-During the 2000 calendar year the unit seized nearly 14,500 pounds of marihuana, 456 pounds of cocaine, \$48,500.00 in currency and arrested 52 narcotics related offenders.
-The unit was recognized by the Office of National Drug Control Policy (ONDCP), again, when the unit received the award for Outstanding Interdiction Effort of the Year for 2000.
+During the 2000 calendar year the unit seized 14,495 pounds of marihuana, 456 pounds of cocaine, \$48,463.00 in currency and arrested 52 narcotics related offenders.
+The Office of National Drug Control Policy (ONDCP), again, recognized the unit when the unit received the award for Outstanding Interdiction Effort of the Year for 2000.